 Both areas have free flow access to an enclosed garden area and their own toilet and washbasin areas.
-The children also access the wider 90 acres of grounds at Bilton Grange, including the Science pond, the Organic Garden and the Wild Gardens outdoor classroom.
+The children also have supervised access to the wider 90 acres of grounds at Bilton Grange, including the Science pond, the Organic Garden and the Wild Gardens outdoor classroom.